SkygearIO/skygear-doc/content/ios/access-control.md

                                    }];
 ```

-Note that creation access is freezed in production mode.
+Note that creation access is frozen in production mode.